ramanathanlab/deepdrivemd/README.md

 ## Usage

-The workflow can be tested on a workstation via:
+The workflow can be tested on a workstation (a system with a few GPUs) via:
 ```console
 python -m deepdrivemd.workflows.openmm_cvae -c tests/apps-enabled-workstation/test.yaml
 ```